Kinangop, Kenya · Founded on a Promise · Est. 2026

 Episcopal Chaplain, University of Memphis · Author of five published works

 Author of Pressing On, Without Cause, One Boat One Destiny, and more.
-A Kenyan boy who built a university chaplaincy in America through the kind of pressing on his books describe.
-He will lead RIST's Ethical Leadership programme and shape the institution's soul.
+He will lead RIST’s Epistemic Foundation programme — applied philosophy, critical thinking, and the ethics of knowledge — and shape the institution’s soul.

 Kinangop, Kenya